 The 30-year-old from Rome, Georgia was taken to a local hospital.
 According to a Braves press release, Culberson suffered multiple facial fractures.
-His season is likely over, too.
+His season was over, too.

 To add insult to injury, the home plate umpire Tim Timmons and first base umpire Bill Welke met and called a strike on Culberson.
 Braves manager Brian Snitker completely lost it and came out of the dugout as hot as could be.
 He used a few four-letter words and got ejected from the game.

 The Braves rallied around the injury, too.
-After everything cleared up, they scored four runs that inning and nine total in three innings to win 10-1 at Nationals Park to keep control of the NL East before postseason play begins next month.
+After everything cleared up, they scored four runs that inning and nine total in three innings to win 10-1 at Nationals Park to keep control of the NL East before postseason play began.

-The Braves’ Charlie Culberson, who has played for the San Francisco Giants, Colorado Rockies, Los Angeles Dodgers, and Atlanta is very well-liked in the clubhouse and a solid utility man on the baseball diamond.
-Let’s hope for a speedy recovery because that did not look good.
-That hit by pitch under the right eye on the cheekbone is a scary moment you don’t wish on anyone.
+The Braves?
+Charlie Culberson, who has played for the San Francisco Giants, Colorado Rockies, Los Angeles Dodgers, and Atlanta is very well-liked in the clubhouse and a solid utility man on the baseball diamond.
+The good news is he made a full recovery despite being hit under the right eye on the cheekbone.
+He’s playing for the Braves in 2020.